Scalable Cross-Attention Transformer for Cooperative Multi-AP OFDM Uplink Reception: Performance evaluation

 \subsection{Hyperparameters}

 All Transformer blocks (shared encoder and cross-attention fusion) use $d_{\text{model}}=64$, 8 heads, 4 layers, a feed-forward network dimension of 128, and a patch size of $1\times 1$ (per RE).
+The full self-attention Transformer baseline is configured with the same hyperparameters to ensure a fair comparison.
 These values were determined through ablation studies across different numbers of heads, layers, and model dimensions.

-\subsection{Results and Analysis}
+\subsection{Results and analysis}

-\subsubsection{BER Performance}
+\subsubsection{BER performance}

-Results are shown in Fig.~\ref{fig:ber-grid} as BER versus the average Eb/No across the $N_R$ receive links.
-We assess (i) the impact of cooperation by varying the number of coordinated APs $N_R\in\{1,2,3\}$, and (ii) robustness to pilot density using two pilot configurations: a “Kronecker‑like” pattern with two pilot columns at OFDM symbol indices 2 and 32, and a sparser setting with a single pilot column.
+Results are shown in Fig.~\ref{fig:ber-grid} as BER versus the average $E_b/N_0$ across the $N_R$ receive links.
+We study both the impact of cooperation, with $N_R\in\{1,3,10\}$, and the robustness to pilot sparsity using one or two pilot columns.
+As expected, increasing the number of coordinated APs improves all receivers through spatial diversity, with BER curves shifting left as $N_R$ increases.
+The full self-attention baseline is not reported for $N_R=10$, as joint attention over all TF-AP tokens was prohibitively expensive and could not be executed within the available hardware budget, even on an NVIDIA H100 GPU with 80\,GB of memory.

-\textbf{Impact of Multi-AP Cooperation:} As anticipated, increasing the number of cooperating APs ($N_R$) provides a significant spatial diversity gain, improving the BER performance for all methods.
-This is evident by comparing the plots column-wise: for a target BER of $10^{-6}$, moving from $N_R=1$ to $N_R=3$ (with 2 pilot columns) reduces the required Eb/No by approximately 7 dB for the Transformer, demonstrating its ability to effectively exploit the additional spatial information.

-\textbf{Robustness to Pilot Sparsity:} The comparison between the top row (2 pilot columns) and the bottom row (1 pilot column) highlights the receivers robustness to reduced pilot density.
-While all methods experience performance degradation, the proposed Transformer shows remarkable resilience.
-For instance, at $N_R=2$, the Transformer performance with a single pilot column is nearly identical to its performance with two, and it still significantly outperforms the LMMSE and CNN baselines.
-This suggests that the self-attention mechanism effectively learns to interpolate the channel over long time-frequency distances, making it highly suitable for pilot-sparse scenarios.
-In contrast, the CNN, which relies on local convolutions, suffers a more noticeable performance drop.
-In terms of spectral efficiency, reducing the pilot mask from two to a single column increases the fraction of data REs from \(34/36\) to \(35/36\), i.e., a relative gain of \(2.94\%\).

-\textbf{Comparative Performance:} Across all configurations, the proposed Transformer consistently outperforms the LS, LMMSE, and CNN-based receivers.
-In the single-AP case ($N_R=1$) with two pilot columns, the Transformer is only 1 dB away from the Perfect‑CSI bound, matches LMMSE performance, and outperforms LS and the CNN.
-As more APs are added, the Transformer closes the gap to the Perfect-CSI reference and, in some cases, even surpasses it.
-For $N_R=3$ with two pilot columns, it is about $1\,\mathrm{dB}$ better at medium/high $E_b/N_0$ than the Perfect-CSI (per-AP) with SNR fusion baseline.
-The mean standard deviation in this configuration across BER points is \mbox{$0.3$ dB}, confirming the stability of these gains.
-This indicates that cross-attention learns data-dependent, per-RE, AP-adaptive fusion that exploits inter-AP correlation and frequency selectivity beyond fixed SNR weighting.